The city of Valencia is one of the big cities in Spain.

 ✦ Visit The City of Arts and Sciences in Valencia

 The City of Arts and Sciences is located at the end of the riverbed of Turia River.
 Certainly, this is Valencia’s top landmark.
 It is also one of the best examples of modern architecture in Europe.

 The city of Arts and Science is made up of 5 elements.
 These include:

 - Palau de Les Arts Reina Sofia

 This is a city within a city of Valencia, which is meant to educate and entertain.

-La Lonja de la Seda is a UNESCO site and a true masterpiece of Valencian Gothic architecture.
+La Lonja de la Seda is listed on the World Heritage sites and a true masterpiece of Gothic architecture in the city of Valencia.

-This historical building was a silk exchange centre.
+This historical building was a silk exchange center.

 It was where the traders would meet and make deals.